luisschwab/luisschwab.net/src/content/blog/from-dice-to-address/index.md

 You can check that you did everything correctly with this utility made by Coinkite: [`rolls.py`](https://coldcard.com/docs/rolls.py).

-You might be wondering: isn't the private key `264 bits` long, since `24 * 11 = 264`?
-No, because the last `8 bits` are derived from the previous `256 bits`, so they don't encode any new information.
+You might be wondering: isn't the private key _264 bits_ long, since $24 \cdot 11 = 264$?
+No, because the last _8 bits_ are derived
+from the previous __256 bits__, so they don't encode any new information.
-This same principle is used in BIP32 child key derivation: a single, `master`, private key has the information to create virtually infinite child keys.
+This same principle is used in BIP32 child key derivation: a single, **master**, private key has the information to create virtually infinite child keys.

 ## Elliptic Curve Cryptography 101